madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 This figure might give the appearance that the prodedure is apparently converging the solid curves with the dotted one with successive approximations.
-However, attempting such an iterative approach would have no effect: repeating the calculations would not modify the final result because it is based on the initial numerical integrations, whose inherent inaccuracies will not decrease with further iterations.
+However, attempts to use this approach iteratively would have no effect: repeating the calculations would not modify the final result because it is based on the initial numerical integrations, whose inherent inaccuracies will not decrease with further iterations.

 To form an objective opinion of the properties of this method, it is necessary to sample a large number of simulations under different conditions.